2016 United States elections: Gubernatorial elections

 Regular elections were held for the governorships of 11 U.S. states and two U.S. territories.
 Additionally, a special election was held in Oregon after the resignation of John Kitzhaber as governor.
 Republicans won a net gain of two seats by winning open seats in Missouri, Vermont, and New Hampshire while Democrats defeated an incumbent in North Carolina.
 However, Governor Jim Justice of West Virginia switched his party affiliation to Republican shortly after his inauguration, thereby netting Republicans 3 seats and giving them 34 seats nationwide, tying their record set in the 1921 elections.

 Legislative elections

 In 2016, 44 states held state legislative elections; 86 of the 99 chambers were up for election.
 Only six states did not hold state legislative elections: Louisiana, Mississippi, New Jersey, Virginia, Alabama, and Maryland.

 Democrats won both chambers in the Nevada Legislature and the New Mexico House of Representatives, while Republicans won the Kentucky House of Representatives, the Iowa Senate, and the Minnesota Senate.
 The Alaska House of Representatives flipped from Republican control to a Democrat-led coalition majority, and the Connecticut State Senate went from Democratic control to tied control.
 Meanwhile, the New York Senate went from Republican to a Republican-led coalition.

-Other elections and ballot measures
+Other elections

-Many states also held elections for other elected offices, such as attorney general.
-Many states held ballot measures.
+Many states also held elections for other elected offices:

+Attorney General elections

+In the 2016 United States attorney general elections, Republicans gained one seat in Missouri.

+Ballot Measures

+Many states had voters reject or approve ballot measures.